michael-yc/SDE-NG/CY61B - Lecture notes.md

 ## Lecture 8 -- Linked List II

 - A private method or field is invisible & inaccessible to other classes.
+- Interface of a class: prototypes for public methods, plus descriptions of their behaviors.
+- Abstract Data Type(ADT): a class with a well-defined interface, but implementation details are hidden from other classes.
+- Invariant: a fact about a data structure that is always true.
+- The SList ADT
+	- Another advantage of SList class: SList ADT enforces 2 invariants.
+		- "Size" is always correct.
+		- List is never circularly linked.
+	- Both goals accomplished because only SList methods can change the lists.

+- SList ensures this:
+	- The fields of SList(head and size) are "private".
+	- No method of SList returns on SListNode.

+- Doubly-Linked Lists
+	- Insert/deleting at front of list is easy.
+	- Inserting/deleting at the end of list takes a long time.

+- Code implementation:

+		class DlistNode {
+			Object item;
+			DListNode next;
+			DListNode prev;
+		}

+		class DList {
+			private DListNode head;
+			private DListNode tail;
+		}

+- insert & delete items at both ends in constant running time.
+- Removes the tail node (at least 2 items in DList)
+	- tail.prev.next = null;
+	- tail = tail.prev;

+- Sentinel: A special node that does not represent an item.
+- DList  vs  Doubly-Linked List
+- DList invariants with sentinel:
+	-  For any DList d, d.head != null.
+	-  For any DList x, x.next != null.
+	-  x.prev != null
+	-  x.next == y, then y.prev == x
+	-  x.prev == y, then y.next == x
+	-  A DList's "size" variable is # of DListNodes, not counting sentinel.
+	-  Empty DList: sentinels prev & next field point to itself.

 ## Lecture 9 -- Stack Frames